leila68/Axb/doc/Readme.md

 Figure 1: a sparse matrix with 4 rows, 4 columns, and 7 non-zero elements

-**1-1- CSR:** Storing non-zero elements of a sparse matrix into a linear array *val* is done by going over each row in order,and storing the non-zero elements to a linear array in the order they appear in the walk.
+**1-1- CSR:** Storing non-zero elements of a sparse matrix into a linear array *val* is done by going over each row in order, and storing the non-zero elements to a linear array in the order they appear in the walk.
 Location and column indices of non-zero elements of the *val* array in order stored in *row_ptr* and *col_idx*.
 The first element of row *i* is stored *val[row_ptr[i]]* and the column index of the non-zero element in *val[i]* is stored in *col_idx[i]*.<br>